hydroper-jet/lang/spec/1.0/source/src/overview/string-encoding.md

 # String encoding

-The String data type uses an implementation-defined encoding and is supported by a *CharIndex* data type representing an index into it.
+The String data type uses an implementation-defined encoding and is supported by a `CharIndex` data type representing an index into a `String`.

 ```
 // String variable